nixworks/public/news/2017/12/3/index.md

 ##### Venezuela
 ### [Venezuelan President Nicolas Maduro announces the creation of the petro cryptocurrency in a bid to ease the country's ongoing socioeconomic crisis. ](/news/2017/12/3/venezuelan-president-nicola-s-maduro-announces-the-creation-of-the-petro-cryptocurrency-in-a-bid-to-ease-the-country-s-ongoing-socioeconomic.md)
-_Context: petro, Venezuela, Crisis in Venezuela (2012-present), Nicolas Maduro, cryptocurrency_
+_Context: Venezuela, Nicolas Maduro, cryptocurrency, Crisis in Venezuela (2012-present), petro_

 ##### Yeongheung Island
 ### [A 10-tonne fishing boat collides with a 336-tonne fuel tanker near Yeongheung Island, South Korea, killing 13 of the 22 people on board the fishing boat.
 Two people remain missing. ](/news/2017/12/3/a-10-tonne-fishing-boat-collides-with-a-336-tonne-fuel-tanker-near-yeongheung-island-south-korea-killing-13-of-the-22-people-on-board-the.md)